Acceptance and commitment therapy: ACT-principles

 Correlational evidence has found that absence of psychological flexibility predicts many forms of psychopathology.
 A 2005 meta-analysis showed that the six ACT principles, on average, account for 16–29% of the variance in psychopathology (general mental health, depression, anxiety) at baseline, depending on the measure, using correlational methods.
-A 2012 meta-analysis of 68 laboratory-based studies on ACT components has also provided support for the link between psychological flexibility concepts and specific components.
+A 2012 meta-analysis co-authored by Hayes of 68 laboratory-based studies on ACT components has provided support for a link between psychological flexibility concepts and specific components.